fusepoolP3/p3-osm-transformer/README.md

 optionally the URL of the OSM data set to search for the addresses.
 The OSM data is fetched, transformed into RDF and stored in a local triple store as a named graph.
 The triple store is indexed whenever a new graph is added to it so that it would be possible to make a keyword search.
 The addresses sent by the client are searched in the triple store in order to retrieve the geographic coordinates.
 The original RDF data and the coordinates are sent back to the client.

+Compile the project running the command

+    mvn install

+Start the component with

+    mvn exec:java